BaruchYoussin/simulating_birkhoff_billiards/README.md

 ### The phase space of Birkhoff billiard

-The points of the phase space correspond to directed lines that cross the billiard boundary.
+Phase space points correspond to directed lines crossing the billiard boundary.
+The phase space is parameterized as:

-We specify such line by the two coordinates $(\phi, p)$, where $\phi$ is the angle from the $Ox$ axis to the normal to the line in the counterclockwise direction, and $p$ is the signed distance between the origin $O$ and the line;
+- $\phi$: Angle from the $Ox$ axis to the line's normal in the counterclockwise direction.
-$p$ is positive if the direction of the line is counterclockwise looking from $O$.
+- $p$: Signed distance from the origin to the line, positive if the direction of the line is counterclockwise looking from $O$.

 ### The billiard map in the phase space